apoorvasomani/Apartment-Scrapper/README.md

 # Apartment-Scrapper
-Simple scrapper to find available apartments in Mumbai
+A Craiglist scrapper to find available apartments in Mumbai